Carranco-Codes/Git-Basics/README.md

 The Git Workflow is probably the hardest concept to understand in Git.
 It doesn't have to be complicated though.
 This diagram simply breaks down the Git Workflow visually.

 # Videos
-Click the link to view the video that goes over (The Git Workflow)[https://youtu.be/eucPlQcqGg8].
+Click the link to view the video that goes over [The Git Workflow](https://youtu.be/eucPlQcqGg8).